BuuhV-Projects/kafka-certificates-generator/README.md

 5. **Examples**
  If you would like to see an example of how to use the Kafka Certificates Generator, check out the docker-compose-ssl.yml file

+ Execute kafka.ssl.example.ts to see a example of integration with kafka